 Statutes like 42 U.S.C. § 1983 allow individuals to file suit for civil rights violations by government agents.
 This important rule bridges the gap between the Constitution and the citize, providing a “private right of action” for citizens to sue government officials if their Constitutional rights are violated.
 Because of the doctrine of governmental immunity, some claims against the government or any of its agencies require filing a notice of claim before a lawsuit may be filed.
 However, generally with respect to claims of Constitutional violations, such a procedure is not necessary and a lawsuit under 42 U.S.C. § 1983 can be brought right away in State of Federal court.

 Speak to a Civil Rights Attorney in the Bronx Today

-At the Jesse Minc Personal Injury Law, we combine an experienced and skilled team of attorneys with a vast array of resources for investigating claims and preparing cases for trial.
-Our team of investigators includes a retired NYPD detective, and we regularly consult with former police officers on questions of police policies and procedures.
+At Jesse Minc Personal Injury Law, we combine an experienced and skilled team of attorneys with a vast array of resources for investigating claims and preparing cases for trial.
 We have access to top experts in fields like public safety and forensics.
 These resources are available to our clients at no up-front cost.
 We pay 100% of the cost of investigating and preparing your case, and you are only obligated to pay us back from money that we obtain for you after a settlement or verdict.
 Long before that, your free initial consultation with our firm includes a preliminary investigation of your claim, often starting with obtaining copies of relevant medical records.
-To schedule a confidential consultation to see how the Jesse Minc Personal Injury Law can help you, contact us today online or at (718) 354-8000.
+To schedule a confidential consultation to see how Jesse Minc Personal Injury Law can help you, contact us today online or at (718) 354-8000.
 We represent people in the Bronx, Brooklyn, Queens, and Manhattan, as well as throughout Nassau, Suffolk, and Westchester Counties.
 Se habla español.